JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/mesh/separate_mesh_data.rst

 Outputs
 -------

-- **Vertex Locations** - A vector list that contain the locations of the vertices of the input mesh data.
+- **Vertex Locations** - A vector list that contains the locations of the vertices of the input mesh data.
-- **Edges Indices** - An edge indices list that contain the edge information of the input mesh data.
+- **Edges Indices** - An edge indices list that contains the edge information of the input mesh data.
-- **Polygons Indices** - A polygon indices list that contain the polygon information of the input mesh data.
+- **Polygons Indices** - A polygon indices list that contains the polygon information of the input mesh data.

 Advanced Node Settings
 ----------------------